Alcohol and drugs - What about the family?

 Everyone is different and we all respond to situations in various ways.
 There isn’t a right or wrong, what’s important is to look at yourself and the interaction within your particular family.
 You may be able to put in place changes in your own life which make the situation more tolerable or even enjoyable.

 There is a strange phenomenon, the ‘domino effect’.
-When a relative is able to make changes in his/her own life, it often has a knock-on effect on the user.
-When the substance misuser recognises that the relative has taken back their own power and ceases to enable them, they start to look at themselves and make changes.
+When a relative can make changes in his/her own life, it often has a knock-on effect on the user.
+When the substance misuser recognises that the relative has taken back their power and ceases to enable them, they start to look at themselves and make changes.
 They learn that they have to take responsibility for themselves because their relative no longer will.
 This is not universal but does frequently occur.

 What fuels addiction